-M.N.
-Quraishi and colleagues ^[15] did a systematic review and meta-analysis on the efficacy of FMT of different delivery methods and preparation in the treatment of rCDI.
-Of the 37 studies, 34 reported positive responses to FMT with a cure rate of 84%.
-The 25-case series and 7 RCTs demonstrated that the lower gastrointestinal route was superior to the upper gastrointestinal route (95% vs. 88%) (p = 0.02).
+(p = 0.02).
 Fresh FMT revealed a cure rate of 85% and a lower cure rate of 68% with frozen FMT; however, neither was statistically significant (p = 0.10).
 However, FMT still appeared promising as an effective and safe treatment choice for rCDI, as seen in controlled and uncontrolled studies.

-A systematic review and meta-analysis were executed to confirm the efficacy of fresh FMT in the clinical resolution of rCDI.
+A systematic review and a meta-analysis were executed to confirm the efficacy of fresh FMT in the clinical resolution of rCDI.
 Two of the researchers, W.J.
-Hui and Ting Li^[5], independently extracted articles with stringent eligibility criteria that resulted in eight RCT studies.
-The pooled relative risks were calculated with a 95% CI, and the heterogeneity between studies was assessed using the I2 statistic.
-537 patients met the inclusion criteria and were divided into the fresh FMT group (n=273) and control group (n=264).
-The control groups included: antibiotic therapy or placebo, frozen FMT, and capsule groups.
-The eight studies determined that 243 out of the 273 patients experienced clinical resolution from rCDI through FMT (RR = 0.38, p = 0.02) with a high heterogeneity (l2 = 67%) between them.
-The recurrence rate of clinical diarrhea in the control group was significantly higher compared to the fresh FMT group (24.6% or 65/264 vs. 11.0% or 30/273; p = <0.05).
+Hui and Ting Li, independently extracted articles with stringent eligibility criteria that resulted in eight RCT studies.
+The pooled relative risks were calculated with a 95% confidence interval (CI), and the heterogeneity between studies was assessed using the I2 statistic; 537 patients met the inclusion criteria and were divided into the fresh FMT group (n = 273) and control group (n = 264).
+The control groups included antibiotic therapy or placebo, frozen FMT, and capsule groups.
+The eight studies determined that 243 out of the 273 patients experienced clinical resolution from rCDI through FMT (RR = 0.38, p = 0.02) with a high heterogeneity (I2 = 67%) between them.
+The recurrence rate of clinical diarrhea in the control group was significantly higher compared with the fresh FMT group (24.6% or 65/264 vs. 11.0% or 30/273; $p \le 0.05$ ).
 Like previous findings, multiple infusions showed greater improvement in the remission rate (RR = 0.24; p = 0.001).
-The combination of self-limiting adverse events and high-quality RCTs provide overpowering evidence to endorse FMT as a curative treatment for rCDI.
+The combination of self-limiting adverse events and high-quality RCTs provides overpowering evidence to endorse FMT as a curative treatment for rCDI.

-An open-labeled RCT at the Gemelli University Hospital was carried out by G. laniro et al.^[7] to compare single (FMT-S) to multiple infusions (FMT-M) of FMT in the treatment of rCDI.
-Using randomization software, a total of 56 subjects were enrolled and randomly assigned to either FMT-S (n=28) or FMT-M (n=28).
-Outcome data were assessed using the Student t-test and Fisher's exact test, according to the intention-to-treat principle.
-All statistical tests were 2-sided, and a p-value <0.01 was considered statistically significant and analyzed using an online calculator.
-21 of the 28 subjects in the FMT-S group had shown clinical resolution.
+An open-labeled RCT at the Gemelli University Hospital was carried out by G. laniro et al to compare single infusion (FMT-S) with multiple infusions (FMT-M) of FMT in the treatment of rCDI.
+Using randomization software, a total of 56 subjects were enrolled and randomly assigned to either FMT-S (n = 28) or FMT-M (n = 28).
+Outcome data were assessed using the Student's t-test and Fisher's exact test, according to the intention-to-treat principle.
+All statistical tests were 2-sided, and a p-value <0.01 was considered statistically significant and analyzed using an online calculator; 21 of the 28 subjects in the FMT-S group had shown clinical resolution.
 All 7 remaining in the FMT-S group received further infusions and resulted in 100% cure.
-Ultimately, the cure rate was greater with FMT-M than FMT-S (100% vs. 75%), favoring FMT as an effective alternative for resolving rCDI.
+Ultimately, the cure rate was greater with FMT-M than FMT-S (100 vs. 75%), favoring FMT as an effective alternative for resolving rCDI.